GregorR/ggggc/README.md

 enforces on your code.
 Excluding the threading library, all public API macros begin with `GGC_`, and there are no public API functions.

+GGGGC is not at present intended to be installed as a system library.
+Every program which needs GGGGC should include it.

 Types
 =====